CFEL-CMI/pymepix/doc/users/acquisition.rst

 >>> timepix[0].acquisition.enableEvents = True

-A list of pipelines and setting can be found in :ref:`acquisition`
+A list of pipelines and setting can be found in :meth:`acquisition`